anchorpipe/anchorpipe/apps/docs/DEPLOYMENT.md

 - This prevents Vercel from trying to use Nx to build the entire monorepo
 - The `apps/docs/vercel.json` file will be used for configuration

+### 2. Verify GitHub Integration

+Once you've imported the repository, Vercel will automatically:

+- Deploy on every push to `main` (production)
+- Create preview deployments for pull requests
+- Add deployment status checks to PRs

+You should see Vercel deployment checks appearing in your PRs automatically.

-### 2. Get Vercel Credentials
+### 3. Get Vercel Credentials (Optional - for PR comments)

-After creating the project, you need to get the following values:
+If you want the GitHub Actions workflow to comment preview URLs on PRs, you need to get the following values:

 #### VERCEL_TOKEN